Associate Professor Peter Massey

 Ms Melody Muscat

-Melody Muscat is a Health Promotion Practitioner with a background in public health and evidence-based practice, community engagement and research with specific experience and expertise in Aboriginal and Torres Strait Islander Health and Wellbeing.
-Ms Muscat is an Aboriginal woman from the Bidjara nation of Western Queensland and is currently working on a national evaluation for the Department of Health project with several CIHER staff including Prof Doran, Ms Langham and Mr Potts.
+Melody Muscat is a Health Promotion Practitioner with a background in public health and evidence-based practice, community engagement and research, with specific experience and expertise in Aboriginal and Torres Strait Islander Health and Wellbeing.
+Ms Muscat is an Aboriginal woman from the Bidjara nation of Western Queensland and is currently working on a national evaluation for the Department of Health project with several CIHER staff, including Prof Doran, Ms Langham and Mr Potts.

-Dr Michelle Redman-MacLaren
+Dr Michelle Redman-Maclaren

-Dr Michelle Redman-Maclaren is the Associate Dean Research Education at James Cook University and Adjunct Senior Lecturer with the Centre for Indigenous Health Equity Research (CIHER) at CQUniversity.
+Dr Michelle Redman-Maclaren is the Associate Dean of Research Education at James Cook University and Adjunct Senior Lecturer with the Centre for Indigenous Health Equity Research (CIHER) at CQUniversity.
 Dr Redman-MacLaren has a professional background as a social worker and continues to draw on her passion for inclusive, developmental and decolonising processes developed during her undergraduate and Master of Social Work studies at the University of Queensland.
-Since 2005, Dr Redman-MacLaren has contributed to higher education as a tutor, lecturer, field educator, public health research and more recently as a supervisor for higher degree students.
-She is a qualitative public health research and works closely with Indigenous peoples and researchers, especially Pacific Islander and Aboriginal and Torres Strait Islander peoples, to improve sexual and reproductive health, reduce transmission of infectious diseases and strengthen health systems.
+Since 2005, Dr Redman-MacLaren has contributed to higher education as a tutor, lecturer, field educator, public health researcher and more recently as a supervisor for higher degree students.
+She is a qualitative public health researcher and works closely with Indigenous peoples and researchers, especially Pacific Islander and Aboriginal and Torres Strait Islander peoples, to improve sexual and reproductive health, reduce transmission of infectious diseases and strengthen health systems.

 Dr Sandra Campbell